 - What are the main benefits from app localization?

-- What are the best markets to localize an app or game for?
+- What are the best markets for game / app localization?

 - How to prepare your app or game for localization?